tc39/proposal-call-this/README.md

 139612972	readable-stream@3.4.0/lib/_stream_readable.js:786:  var res = Stream.prototype.on.call(this, ev, fn);
 ```

-We use `awk` to count those matching lines of code and compare their numbers for
+We use `awk` to count those matching lines of code and compare their numbers
-`bind`, `call`, and several other frequently used functions.
+for `call` and several other frequently used functions.

 ```bash
 > ls